suhasasumukh/suhasasumukh/README.md

 - 👯 I’m looking to collaborate on **Any Cool Projects, Just mail me**

-- 💬 Ask me about **Artificial Intelligence, Machine Learning, Deep Learning, Neural network, Android & much more....**
+- 💬 Ask me about **Artificial Intelligence, Machine Learning, Deep Learning, Neural network & much more....**

 - 📫 How to reach me **suhasasumukh@gmail.com**